mfms-ncsu/galant-js/0-system-test-plan.md

 ### Sorting

 Load sorting_13 and run both insertion_sort and quicksort on it.
+For one of the runs, move nodes during algorithm execution and see if they go back where they are supposed to be at the next step; also see what happens after execution

 ### Layered graphs